-The idea is to paint the holes in the freezer paper with fabric paint, covering the edges carefully.
-It's best to use a vertical motion when painting so as not to shove any paint under the edge of the freezer paper.
+Paint the holes in the freezer paper with fabric paint, covering the edges carefully.
+Ideally, use a vertical motion when painting so as not to shove any paint under the edge of the freezer paper.

 Once the paint is dry, pull off the freezer paper, and you can see your design!

 Set the fabric paint